ECE 594T: Optimization and Learning for Robotics and Control

 Project proposal

-Halfway through the quarter, on April 22, you will have to submit a project proposal.
-This is intended to help you start thinking seriously about your final project early in the quarter and to receive feedback before committing significant effort.
-A well-prepared proposal will make the remainder of the project substantially smoother.
+On April 29, you will be asked to submit a project proposal.
+This assignment is intended to help you begin thinking seriously about your final project and to receive feedback before committing significant effort.
+The goal is not to lock you into a rigid plan, but rather to ensure that you have identified a reasonable direction early on.
+A well-thought proposal will make the remainder of the project substantially smoother.
+You are also encouraged to discuss your ideas during office hours before submitting.

-Your proposal should be about one page (not more than two), and use the same template as the final project.
-It should clearly describe the following elements:
+Your proposal should be approximately one page and follow the same template as the final project.
+The proposal must include the following sections:

-• Team information (if applicable): If you are working in a team (at most 3 people), list all members and briefly describe how you expect to divide the work.
-Keep in mind that expectations will scale with the number of team members.
+- Team information (if applicable): If you are working in a team (maximum of three members), list all members and briefly describe how you plan to divide the work.
+Expectations will scale with the number of team members.

-• Overlap with other work (if applicable): If your project is related to your current research or another class, clearly state this and explain what portion of the work is new for this course.
+- Overlap with other work (if applicable): If your project overlaps with your current research, or the project of another course, clearly state this and explain what portion of the work is new for this class.

 Grading